 Is Mandatory Training Really Mandatory?
 Is it Legal?

-Finding the right balance between mandatory training and everyday work requirements can be tough.
+Finding the right balance between workplace engagement initiatives and everyday work requirements can be tough.
 Employees have demanding schedules with filled calendars.
-But add in mandatory training?
-Prepare yourself for all kinds of reasons why your employees can’t make it.
-After all, you hired them to work.
+But add in employee engagement training?
+Prepare yourself for all kinds of reasons why your employees can't make it.
+After all, you hired them to work, not just for professional development.

 Employees hate the word mandatory.
 The thought of something that is mandatory and takes priority over everything else causes people to cringe.
-We’ve all heard the complaints about “mandatory” training:
+We've all heard the complaints about "mandatory" employee engagement training:

 • It's going to cause me to work over lunch to fit in the extra time.